tom-pvfc/task-management-system/README.md

 ##Getting started
 1. install modules - npm install
-2. run code with node fuse watch or npm run watch
+2. run code with node fuse watch

 ##Decisions
 - Created data in the app.tsx and storing the dataset into redux to use in pages within the site